-- Tax Breaks
+- Tax Exemption

 For United States residents the best way to find out which solar rebates are available to you is to check out something called the Database of State Incentives For Renewables & Efficiency (DSIRE for short).